What To Expect From A Refinance Appraisal

 Why Do Lenders Need A Home Appraisal For A Refinance?

 Your lender wants to be sure that the value of your home will cover the amount of your new loan.
 That’s because, in the case you default on your mortgage, your lender will recoup its losses by selling the home, which is the security for the loan.

 The value of any home is subject to two main factors: the market for homes like yours and how well you’ve maintained that home.

-In the case of a refinance, lenders want to know whether you’ve been maintaining your property because poor maintenance can also cause a decrease in home value and threaten the lender’s investment.
+Additionally, lenders want to know whether you’ve been maintaining your property because poor maintenance can also cause a decrease in home value and threaten the lender’s investment.

 What’s The Difference Between A Refinance Appraisal And A Home Inspection?

-An appraisal is different from the home inspection process, which is performed at your request and is not required for a refinance.
+The appraisal process is different from the home inspection process, which is performed at your request and is not required for a refinance.
 A home inspection ensures the home is in good condition, provides the home buyer a better understanding of the home’s maintenance needs and uncovers any major issues or red flags.

 What Can You Expect From An In-Person Appraisal?